 - Abortion is one of the most common surgical procedures performed in Australia – around one in three Australian women will have the procedure in their lifetime.

-- Medical (non-surgical) options include the drug mifepristone, also known as RU486 or ‘the abortion pill’.
+- Medication (non-surgical) options include the drug mifepristone, also known as RU486 or ‘the abortion pill’.

 - Research shows most Australians support safe and legal abortion.